Race to buy $10 billion-valued GLP narrows down to two groups: sources

 After months of negotiations with a special committee of GLP's independent directors, the race has narrowed to between a group led by Chinese private equity firms Hopu Investment Management and Hillhouse Capital Group, with the support of GLP CEO Ming Mei, and a rival consortium headed by Warburg Pincus and its logistics partner e-Shang Redwood, the sources said.

-GLP, GIC, Warburg Pincus, Hopu and Hillhouse declined to comment when contacted by Reuters.
-The sources declined to be identified as they were not authorised to speak about the deal.
+GLP, GIC, Warburg Pincus, Hopu, Hillhouse and a spokeswoman for the consortium declined to comment when contacted by Reuters.
+The sources declined to be identified as they were not authorized to speak about the deal.

 (Reporting by Anshuman Daga in SINGAPORE and Kane Wu and Carol Zhong in HONG KONG; Additional reporting by Julie Zhu in HONG KONG; Editing by Muralikumar Anantharaman)